avineeth/gyan/core_java.md

 - With serialization you can save an object to a file, or even ship it over a wire for reinflating (deserializing) at the other end, in another JVM.

 ## Volatile Variables
+- The Java volatile keyword is used to mark a Java variable as "being stored in main memory".
+More precisely that means, that every read of a volatile variable will be read from the computer's main memory, and not from the CPU cache, and that every write to a volatile variable will be written to main memory, and not just to the CPU cache
 - The volatile modifier tells the JVM that a thread accessing the variable must always reconcile its own private copy of the variable with the master copy in memory.
 - All you need to know about volatile is that, as with transient, it can be applied only to instance variables.
 - Make no mistake, the idea of multiple threads accessing an instance variable is scarystuff, and very important for any Java programmer to understand.
 But you'll probably use synchronization, rather than the volatile modifier, to make your data thread-safe.